francescostumpo/tourapp-ui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Run `ng build --prod --extract-css=false` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Import the Staticfile in the resulting directory.

 ## Running unit tests